About our club

 In 2018, we achieved the highest university ranking since we were founded (12th in the UK) out of 64 teams.
 Last year both our first team and second team placed 2nd in their divisions and additionally, our first team won the BUCS trophy for the first time.
 We have very high ambitions for the coming year.

 The committee are very motivated in helping the club grow, with the possibility of a new 3rd team, more social events, charity events, training sessions and UK and international tournaments in the pipeline.
 In addition, the club have achieved Gold Club Mark status, so there truly has not been a better time to join korfball at Leeds Beckett!

 Contact our Facebook page on the link below and we will organise a FREE session for you!

 On joining the club, you will be provided with all playing kit.

-Korfball has been going for 5 years at Leeds Beckett and last year, we won the BUCS trophy for the first time in our history as well as placing 9th at the famous Atilla korfball tournament in Holland.
+Korfball has been going for over 5 years at Leeds Beckett and last year, we won the BUCS trophy for the first time in our history as well as placing 9th at the famous Atilla korfball tournament in Holland.

 In 2017/2018, the 1st team qualified for BUCS National Championships and placed 12th with one of our players receiving the most valued player of the tournament award as well as the club being nominated for club of the year by the university.